How To Have The Best School Assembly Ever!

 School Assemblies serve as a welcome break for students from their school routine, providing education and entertainment.
 Planning an excellent assembly does takes time.
 There are committees involved, budgets to approve, dates to coordinate, and other logistics that have to be worked out well in advance.
 The key to planning a great assembly is good, clear communication with the key players involved, plus being detail oriented and taking the time to dot the i’s and cross the t’s.
 The good news is that some of these procedures can be made much more efficient using these “insider” tips.

-1. What Are The 3 “Insider” School Assembly Tips Every PTA Needs To Know?
+3 “Insider” School Assembly Tips Every PTA Needs To Know?

 1. Know The Testing Schedule: When it comes to planning your Assembly schedule, you’ll need to work around the testing calendar.
 The most stressful time in the cycle of a school year is when testing occurs.
 And, it’s not just the state-wide standardized testing in the spring that you need to consider, there are smaller tests such as directed reading inventories and end of unit testing.
 When planning an assembly, speak to the administration and know the testing schedule in advance.
 You’ll need to work around these key dates to plan your special event.